-Object permanence is the mental ability to understand that persons or objects exist even when not seen by the eyes, felt by the touch, and heard by their sound (1).
-Infants often do not understand object permanence.
-It is the reason why they become upset when an object or parent vanishes while playing games, such as peek-a-boo.
+Object permanence is explained as the ability to understand that people and objects exist even when one cannot see them with their eyes, feel them by touch, or hear them by sound (1).
+Infants usually do not understand object permanence, which is why they become upset when they can no longer see an object or their parent while playing games such as peek-a-boo.

-Object permanence is a cognitive milestone in infants and was first studied by Jean Piaget, a Swiss psychologist.
-In this post, we explain object permanence, the age at which babies achieve it, and games that you may try to exercise this ability.
+Object permanence is a cognitive milestone in infants that was first studied by Jean Piaget, a Swiss psychologist.
+Read this post to learn what object permanence is, the age at which babies achieve it, and activities that you can try to exercise this ability.

 How Do Babies Develop Object Permanence?

 Object permanence in babies develops in stages with minor achievements at different ages.
 Jean Piaget proposed a theory of cognitive development in babies.
 According to this theory, infants develop object permanence at the end of the ‘sensorimotor stage,’ which lasts up to the age of 24 months or two years (2) (3).

 The following are the sensorimotor stage’s six sub-stages, which ultimately lead to the development of object permanence.

 - Birth to one month: It’s called the reflex schema stage.
 Babies begin to understand how the body moves and works.
 The vision is blurred during this stage, thus they are not well aware of the objects to understand its disappearance from their sight.
 Infants prefer looking at faces in this stage and develop visual tracking, closing hands, and suckling skills.